jusbuckingham/kofa/README.md

 ## Purpose of this application
-To get quick and easy voter suggestions on the 2024 election.
+To get quick voter suggestions on the 2024 election.

 ## Summary
-I want to take my ballot information based on my location and use a LLM to make decisions on who to vote for based on specific questions answered when creating a profile.
+I want to take my ballot information based on my location and use the app to make decisions on who to vote for based on specific questions answered when creating a profile.

 ## Target States:
 - California